-Audience: Out of state NPP implementers, food bank and pantry staff, University Extension professionals, food pantry staff members and volunteers, and others that work in food distributions or food security
+Audience: Food bank and pantry staff and volunteers, University Extension professionals, NPP implementers, and others that work in food distributions or food security.

 Training Delivery and Dates: This program includes self-paced content (videos, reflection activities, and readings) and live, instructor-led sessions.
 Registered participants will gain access to our online training system (TalentLMS) in early February and will need to complete approximately 2 hours of self-paced work prior to the first live session.

 - Live Zoom Sessions: 2/15, 2/22; Times: 10 a.m. – 12 p.m.
 PST

 Note for CalFresh Healthy Living Participants: Please visit the new CFHL Statewide Training platform to register for this training.
 Email CFHLStatewideTraining@leahspantry.org if you need assistance.